Skip to content

 During the first, second, third, and subsequent sessions, the therapist may assign the individual or couple the following goals:

-• How to use helpful emotions as guides for behavior
+Use helpful emotions as guides for behavior.

 Note: EFT is most successful when the individual or couple develops an increased awareness of their own emotions – and how these emotions affect others.
 Moreover, to achieve success with this form of psychotherapy, individuals and couples must be able to improve (with time, effort, and patience) their ability to analyze, identify, and regulate their emotions, thus, reducing and/or eliminating unhealthy, stressful, and/or destructive behaviors.

 If you are considering seeking EFT, you should look for a therapist that is highly trained in EFT techniques, methods, and approaches.
 This person must be able to help you better identify, address, and manage your emotions – in all situations.
+The good news is that research suggests that emotionally-focused therapy (EFT) is successful for many people, however, it’s important to find an EFT therapist, who makes you feel comfortable and safe during the therapy process.

 Keep in mind that EFT centers on trust, “openness,” honesty, empathy, patience, respect, and understanding, so it is important that you set up consultations with a variety of EFT therapists until you find the right one for you.
 Ask for references from previous clients, success rates, possible approaches, the cost of services, education and training, experience, length of therapy, etc. The key to success with this therapy method is to try to approach each concept with an open mind, so you can be “open enough” to receive the tools needed to help you get back on track in your life.
-Find your EFT therapist on TherapyTribe.

 In 2019, coronavirus (COVID-19) spread throughout the world.
 Because this virus is pervasive and somewhat mysterious, psychologists, psychiatrists, and other health providers have taken notice and worked to provide care and comfort to people of all ages, races, genders, educational backgrounds, and economic statuses.
 The most pressing issue during COVID, and even today is anxiety.
 When a person becomes overly-stressed and anxious, it negatively affects his/her immune system functioning.